miem215/4DoF_Arm_FaultDetection/README.md

 * [Conclusion](#conclusion)

 ---
-## Part 1: The Rigid Body Baseline
+## Part 1:  Baseline Diagnosability in a Healthy Interconnected System

 The first phase establishes a successful diagnostic pipeline for a structurally healthy, rigid system.